 Enabling Fiscal Deficit

-Increasing productivity through the Solow model, enabling skills sets among the unskilled labour, increasing average farmlands are progressive reforms and initiatives.
-Moody’s highlighted concerns are going forward of growing at 10 per cent nominal GDP.
-The growth should not be a problem for a country of 1.3 billion predominantly driven by consumption.
-The major worry for India is that it has an attitude problem.
-Making physical changes are easy but changing the mindset instilled over centuries in people highly problematic and time-consuming.
+Increasing productivity through the Solow model, enabling skills sets among unskilled laborers, and growing average farmlands are progressive reforms and initiatives.
+The growth should not be a problem for a country of 1.3 billion, predominantly driven by consumption.
+The primary worry for India is that it has an attitude problem.
+Making physical changes are easy but changing the mindset instilled over centuries in people is highly problematic and time-consuming.

 * 1 USD= 75.5 INR